SecGen/SecGen/README.md

 - Lewis Ardern -- author of the first proof-of-concept release of SecGen
 - Connor Wilson

 Many thanks to everyone who have contributed to the project.
-The above list is not complete or exhaustive, please refer to the GitHub history.
+The above list is not complete or exhaustive, please refer to the [GitHub history](https://github.com/cliffe/SecGen/graphs/contributors).

 This project is supported by a Higher Education Academy (HEA) learning and teaching in cyber security grant (2015-2017).

 ## Contributing
 We encourage contributions to the project, please see the wiki for guidance on how to contribute.

-Briefly, please fork from github.com/cliffe/SecGen, create a branch, make and commit your changes, then create a pull request.
+Briefly, please fork from http://github.com/cliffe/SecGen/, create a branch, make and commit your changes, then create a pull request.